In this article, you will learn 10 Interesting HTML Project Topics. Take a glimpse below.

 7. Personal portfolio page

 To create a personal portfolio page, you need to be proficient in HTML5 and CSS3.
 In this project, you will create a web page containing the standard information for a work portfolio, including your name and image, projects, niche skills, and interests.
 If you want, you can also add your CV and host the complete portfolio on GitHub via your GitHub account.

 The portfolio page should have a header and footer section.
 The header section will include a menu highlighting your personal information, contact information, and work.
 You can place your photo at the top part of the page and include a short description of your professional career and interests.
 Below this description, you can add a few work samples.
 The footer section can contain your social media handles.

 8. Restaurant website

-This project will give you ample opportunity to showcase your creative skills.
+This HTML website ideas will give you ample opportunity to showcase your creative skills.
 As you can guess, a restaurant website has to be elaborate and detailed, including several functionalities.

 First, you have to design a captivating webpage layout wherein you will have to add different elements.
 This will include a list of food items, one-line descriptions for food items, prices, attractive images of different dishes, social media buttons, contact information, online reservation option, and other necessary details.
 Using CSS, you can align the various food items/beverages and their respective prices within a grid.

 When creating a restaurant website, you have to focus on using stylish layouts, neat font styles, and an eye-catching combination of colors.
 If you wish to make the website even fancier, you can include a photo gallery with sliding images of different food items.
 You can also add relevant links on the website to help the audience navigate better through the site.

 A music store page is a perfect experiment for music lovers.
 To build this page, you must know the nitty-gritty of HTML5 and CSS3.